telerik/kendo-ui-core/docs/web/grid/appearance.md

     }

 > The Grid page size must be large-enough, so that the table rows do not fit in the scrollable data area.
 Otherwise the virtual vertical scrollbar will not be created.
-> We recommend setting a page size, which is at least **three times larger** than the number of visible table rows in the data area.
+> The page size must be **over three times larger** than the number of visible table rows in the data area.

 Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records (depending on the browser).
 Using a larger row count than that can produce unexpected behavior or Javascript errors.

-In all cases listed above when using virtual scrolling is not recommended, revert to standard paging.
+In all cases listed above when using virtual scrolling is not supported, revert to standard paging.

 ## Locked columns (Frozen columns)